Adding HS Codes

 - Value (of each item)

 When booking international shipments through our platform, you can automatically generate the HS Code simply by entering a detailed description of your product.
-Our system uses AI to suggest the most accurate code based on your input, saving you time and reducing the risk of manual errors.
+Our system uses AI and third-party platforms to suggest the most accurate code based on your input, saving you time and reducing the risk of manual errors.

 That said, it's always a good idea to double-check the HS Code is correct for each country you're shipping to.
 While the first six digits are usually standard worldwide, countries can add up to four extra digits to classify products further, and these can differ by destination.